paultanger/Fraud_Detection/readme.md

+# Fraud Detection Case Study

-For the next two days we will deal with the entire end to end pipeline of data science through a case study.
+For the next two days we will work with the entire end to end pipeline of data science through a case study.
 We have touched on aspects of this throughout the course but have not yet put all the pieces together.

-We will also touch on some new topics including:
+Topics included in this case study include:
+* Classification modeling.
+* Programming Practice: Handing off models.
+* Teamwork.
+* Web applications.
-* cloud services including AWS
+* Website hosting with AWS
-* web applications (and the technology of the web)
-* deploying a DS application
+* Deploying a DS application.
-* a touch of data visualization/presentation

-#### Themes (you will be assessed on this)

-* Software best practices (proper encapsulation and functions)
-* product focus
+* Data visualization.
-* deploy models
+* Results presentation.
-* project scoping -- independence

 #### Rough timeline

-* Wednesday: Project scoping, Model building, and an intro to Web apps
+* Day 1: Project scoping, Team direction, Model building
-* Thursday: Web app and deployment
+* Day 2: Web app and deployment

 #### Deliverables

-* model (properly commented and encapsulated on Github with a README)
-* exposed API
-* Data visualization (extra)

-#### Assessment

-* You will be assessed both on quality and cleanliness of code
-* as well as a well functioning solution
+We will want two deliverables from you for this project:

+* A dashboard for investigators to use which helps them identify new events that are worthy of investigation for fraud.
+This will pull in new data regularly, and update a useful display for the investigation team.
+How you wish to lay this out is up to you.
+* A ten-minute presentation on your process and results.

 #### Notes

+* [Overview](overview.md): gives a detailed overview of the project.
+Included are *suggestions* for how you can organize your team, though this is not binding, and you are free to deviate.
-* [building your model](model_notes.md): notes on how to get started with the dataset and how to save your model once you've trained it.
+* [Building your model](model_notes.md): notes on how to get started with the dataset and how to save your model once you've trained it.